fermi-ad/controls/README.md

 ## Feature requests

 Feature requests should be made to the relevant repo.
-If you don't know where to post, please ask in Slack.
+If you don't know where to post, please ask in Slack #general.

 ## Request for Comments (RFC)